The day is yours at Soul Survivor so you can pick and choose what you want to do! To give you a rough idea of what’s on offer:

 To help with self-catering you can buy or exchange ice packs at Soul Survivor A, B and C as well as top up your gas supplies.

 We’ve shifted most of our dates to try and avoid clashing with exam results days so we hope that makes life a little easier for you.
-Scottish Qualifications Certificate results are out on Tuesday 9th August which is Day 4 of Soul Survivor Scotland and we’ll try and make things as easy as possible for you to collect your results while you’re at Lendrick Muir and then help you as you plan your next steps.
+Scottish Qualifications Certificate results are out on Tuesday 8th August which is Day 4 of Soul Survivor Scotland and we’ll try and make things as easy as possible for you to collect your results while you’re at Lendrick Muir and then help you as you plan your next steps.
 You can book a free day pass for a parent/guardian if they would like to come and be with you as you get your results (you’ll need to let us know in advance by emailing us).
 You can also register to receive your results via text message through the SQA website and the website also gives details about their Candidate Advice Line.
-We’ll also be opening a cafe on Day 4 with internet and phone access as well as providing options if you’d like to chat or pray about your results with somebody.
+We’ll also provide internet and phone access as well as providing options if you’d like to chat or pray about your results with somebody.

 If you’re over 16 you can apply to be on one of our teams who volunteer to do everything from make hot chocolate mountains in our cafes to playing football as part of the sports team.
 Some roles require specific skills and qualifications (such as our first aid team) and some need just a willing heart so check out all the roles and see what suits you best.
 Many of our team members receive a free place at the event and some have their meals provided.
 Check out all the info here.